 The overall rise in energy consumption per capita is worrisome, but it has fallen off since the mid-70s.
 Thanks to high prices that encourage lower use and greater efficiency of appliances, our appetite for energy seems to have leveled off.

 Not to end on an optimistic note, though.
 That data is per capita.
-Because our population has been rising, our overall energy use has continued to go up.Lisa Wade is a professor of sociology at Occidental College.
+Because our population has been rising, our overall energy use has continued to go up.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.